Disease Guide ·FLUTD ·2026

 0What is the difference between FLUTD and a bladder infection?

-FLUTD is an umbrella term that includes several conditions: feline idiopathic cystitis (stress-related inflammation without infection), urinary crystals or stones, urethral plugs, urethral blockages, and yes, bacterial infections.
-In most young cats with urinary symptoms, there's actually no infection present — it's FIC caused by stress.
-True bacterial infections are more common in older cats.
-Urinalysis and culture distinguish between them.
+FLUTD covers feline idiopathic cystitis (FIC), crystals, stones, plugs, blockages, and bacterial infections.
+Most young cats have FIC - stress-driven inflammation, not infection.
+Bacterial infections more common in older cats.
+Urinalysis and culture distinguish them.

 1How much does it cost to treat a blocked cat?